AlibabaCloudDocs/oss/intl.en-US/Best Practices/Use ECS instances to configure reverse proxy for access to OSS/Use ECS instances that run Ubuntu to configure reverse proxy for access to Alibaba
         Cloud OSS.md

         -   Your custom domain name is resolved to the public IP address of the ECS instance, and your user must browse image or web page objects in a bucket.
 You can bind a custom domain name to the bucket for which reverse proxy is configured.
 You do not need to configure CNAME.
 You can set proxy\_pass to the internal or public endpoint of the bucket.
 For more information about how to bind a custom domain name, see [Bind custom domain names](/intl.en-US/Console User Guide/Manage buckets/Manage a domain/Bind custom domain names.md).
     **Note:**

     -   This topic uses the demo environment.
 For data security reasons, we recommend that you configure the https context.
-For more information, see[Configure HTTPS for your custom domain name in OSS by using reverse proxy](https://www.alibabacloud.com/help/zh/faq-detail/39544.htm).
+For more information, see [Configure HTTPS for your custom domain name in OSS by using reverse proxy](https://www.alibabacloud.com/help/zh/faq-detail/39544.htm).
     -   You can configure reverse proxy for only one bucket if you use this configuration method.
 6. Go to the folder of the NGINX executable.
 Start NGINX.